-10 Loss Per Share
+10. Loss Per Share

-Basic loss per share is based on the weighted-average number of common shares outstanding during each period.
-Diluted loss per share is based on basic shares as determined above plus the incremental shares that would be issued upon the assumed exercise of in-the-money stock options and warrants using the treasury stock method.
+Basic net loss per common share is computed by dividing the net loss available to common stockholders by the weighted average number of common shares outstanding during the period.
+Diluted net loss per common share is computed by dividing the net loss available to common stockholders by the weighted average number of common shares and other potential common shares then outstanding.
+Potential common shares consist of common shares issuable upon the assumed exercise of in-the-money stock options and warrants and potential common shares related to the conversion of the preferred stock.
 The computation of diluted net loss per share does not assume the issuance of common shares that have an anti-dilutive effect on net loss per share.

+Year Ended December 31, (in thousands, except share and per share amounts)

+2012 2011

+Basic and diluted net loss per common share:

+Net loss \$ (9,675) \$ (10,915)

+Preferred stock dividends (976) (1,568)

+Preferred stock accretion (230) (230)

+Net loss applicable to common stockholders \$ (10,881) \$ (12,713)

+Weighted average common shares outstanding-basic and diluted 15,131 11,986

+Net loss per common share-basic and diluted \$ (0.72) \$ (1.06)

-For the years ended December 31, 2011 and 2010, all stock options, warrants and potential shares related to conversion of the Series A, the Series B and the Series C were excluded from the computation of diluted net loss per share.
-Dilutive shares which could exist pursuant to the exercise of outstanding stock instruments and which were not included in the calculation because their affect would have been anti-dilutive are as follows:
+Dilutive shares which could exist pursuant to the exercise of outstanding stock instruments and which were not included in the calculation because their affect would have been anti-dilutive during are as follows:

-December 31,

-2011 2010

-(Shares) (Shares)

-Warrants to purchase shares of common stock 6,673,405 8,585,872

-Options to purchase shares of common stock 3,091,474 1,965,709

-Restricted shares subject to vesting 26,042

-Shares of common stock issuable upon conversion preferred stock 2,627,110 2,633,110
+Decembe December 31, 2012 (Shares) 2011 (Shares) Warrants to purchase shares of common stock 7,424,241 6,673,405 Options to purchase shares of common stock 3,539,961 3,091,474 Shares of common stock issuable upon conversion preferred stock 2,627,110 2,627,110 13,591,312 12,391,989

-12,391,989 13,210,733